bushraaksoy/Vampire-Akinator/README.md

 # Vampire Akinator Project🧞

-This project is about a character guessing game which uses machine learning algorithms to guess a character from a tv series.
+This project is a console based character guessing game which uses machine learning algorithms to guess a character from a tv series.
 This game is a mystery game and is targeted for anyone who wants to have some fun with testing to see how well a machine learning algorithm can guess their character.

 ## Characters: